 That means families are on the lookout for ways to keep warm without burning through their budget.

 Well, the good news is we have a few answers.
 We’ve compiled the knowledge of all our winter savers here to help you save on costs this winter with these sizzling, but frugal, ways of staying warm.

-Before you take one step towards that heater, take some time to warm yourself up the old fashioned way: layers.
+Before you take one step towards that heater, take some time to warm yourself up the old-fashioned way: layers.
 Changing your own body temperature is a lot easier, and faster, than changing the temperature of your entire house.
-So rug up first, and then if you’re still cold 20 minutes later, get the heating on.

 When it comes to getting warm and staying warm, hats, beanies and other headgear is a fashionable blessing.
 The old adage of losing 80% of your heat through your head is wrong, but the fact is that any exposed surface will lose heat, so even if you’re indoors, make sure you keep your hat firmly on.